The Absolute story of the Cutty Sark, 1869-2020 victory over tradegy

 They would be paid £17- £21 a ton to build Cutty Sark max weight of 950 Tons.
 The contract meant it had to be built in 6 months there were fines if this was late £5 per day.
 The builders would get their money in stages.
-Captain George Moodie supervised the construction for Willis.
+Captain George Moodie supervised the construction of Willis.
 He was going to eventually be the Captain of the Cutty Sark on completion.
 Delays it needed strengthening.
 Scott and Linton went bankrupt building the ship.
-Only the finest materials including Teak Deck were being used but these were not cheap.
-But the Hull had been accomplished.
+Only the finest materials including Teak Deck were being used, but these were not cheap.
+But they had accomplished the Hull.

 Design features construction materials